VET Teacher Qualifications and Competency

 - Recorded in the Skills First Register of Trainers and Assessors.

-Evidence of qualifications and certificates must be formally cited by the Education Manager/Coordinator and uploaded on Empower HTTP://ubess.ballarat.edu.au/empower as part of the individual teacher's personal information file.
+Evidence of qualifications and certificates must be formally cited and authenticated by the Program Manager and uploaded on Empower https://ess.federation.edu.au/empower/home.do as part of the individual teacher's personal information file.

 The Performance Review and Development Program Policy and Procedure will be utilised to identify, plan and record evidence relating to professional development in training, assessment, current vocational competencies and teaching.
-VET and VCAL teaching staff will be expected to undertake a minimum level of professional development each year.
+VET and VCE VM or VPC teaching staff will be expected to undertake a minimum level of professional development each year.

-VTG trainers and assessors may be required to undertake specific professional development as directed by the Department of Education and Training.
+Skills First trainers and assessors may be required to undertake specific professional development as directed by the Department of Education and Training such as online learning.

 The Department of Education and Training requires all RTOs to establish and maintain a Register of Trainers and Assessors.
 In accordance with the Skills First Funding Contract this Register must contain the following information for each individual employed by the University to train and / or assess for vocational education and training, including those engaged through a sub-contractor: